fedefloris/Expert-system/README.md

 ## Rules and facts
 A fact can be represented by a single letter of the alphabet.

+Anything preceded by *#* is treated as a comment.
 An example of a text file could be:
 ```console
 # Rule => A and B are True, so C is True
 A + B => C